National Congress of the Chinese Communist Party

 The National Congress of the Chinese Communist Party (中国共产党全国代表大会 (Zhōngguó Gòngchǎndǎng Quánguó Dàibiǎo Dàhuì)) is a party congress that is held every five years.
-The National Congress is formally the highest body within the Chinese Communist Party (CCP).
+The National Congress is formally the supreme body within the Chinese Communist Party (CCP).

 Since 1987 the National Congress has been held in the months of October or November.
 The venue for the event, beginning in 1956, is the Great Hall of the People in Beijing.
 The Congress is the public venue for top-level leadership changes in the CCP and the formal event for changes to its constitution.
 In the past two decades the National Congress of the CCP has been pivotal at least as a symbolic part of leadership changes.

 The Congress formally approves the membership of the Central Committee, a body composed of the top decision-makers in the party, state, and society.
 In practice, however, only slightly more candidates than open seats are nominated for the Central Committee, limiting the Congress's role in the selection process to eliminating very unpopular candidates.
 Each five-year cycle of the National People's Congress also has a series of plenums of the Central Committee which since the mid-1990s have been held more or less regularly once every year.